-Leadership in Biblical and Contemporary context
+Leadership in Biblical and Contemporary Perspectives

 This module looks at leadership, it looks at leadership generally, the characteristics of leaders, and will of course discuss strategy, culture, and empowering others.
 But it does take its focus in a children, young people and family context.
 Matt Summerfield (formerly of Urban Saints and now with Zeo Church) helps us look at this area.

 Several lectures from experts outside of the children, young people and family world – so lecturers on doctrine, biblical studies and practical theology to help stretch us in other directions.
 And then you get to agree a title with one of the lecturers in their specialist subject (with or without a direct children, young people and family link) and they will supervise you through 4,000 words of Independent Research.

 15,000 word dissertation on a subject that you will choose